tylertitsworth/5th-age-srd/Classes/Druid.md

 Daily

-**Effect:** You create a small, secure place where you and a small group of travellers can find shelter and rest.
+**Effect:** You create a small, secure place where you and a small group of travelers can find shelter and rest.
 The nature of the shelter depends on the terrain you are in, and can be anything from a small hut of living bushes and trees to an igloo.
 While the shelter blends in with the surroundings, you need a skill check to disguise it well enough to throw off any pursuers who are actively looking for you.

 ---